Magdeleine Vallieres

 Mags

-Magdeleine was about eight-years-old when she learned to ride a bike without training wheels.
+She was about eight years old when she learned to ride a bike without training wheels.
 That Christmas, she got a new bike and the following summer her dad took her on a nine-day, 1,000 kilometer bikepacking trip.
 She credits her dad – and that trip – with creating her passion for cycling that has guided her life ever since.

 Questions & Answers